nVarap/nVarap/README.md

 - 👋 Hi, I’m @nVarap.
 I'm a member of Team 3749's electical and software team.
 I also dabble in a bit of the build department.
-I'm interested in software, game design, and climate change!
+I'm interested in software, game design, artificial intelligence, and climate change!